Once you have read the sample appeal letter, be sure to read the discussion of the letter.

 Although I was not surprised when I received a rejection letter from Ivy Tower College, I was extremely disappointed.
 I knew when I applied that my SAT scores from the November exam were below average for Ivy Tower.
 I also knew at the time of the SAT exam (because of illness) that my scores did not represent my true ability.

 I know Ivy Tower discourages appeals, but I hope you will accept these new scores and reconsider my application.
-I have also had the best quarter yet at my high school (a 4.0 unweighted), and I have enclosed my most recent grade report for your consideration.
+I have also had the best quarter yet at my high school (a 4.0 GPA unweighted), and I have enclosed my most recent grade report for your consideration.

-Again, I fully understand and respect your decision to deny me admission, but I do hope you will reopen my file to consider this new information.
+Again, I fully understand and respect your decision to deny me admission, but I hope you will reopen my file to consider this new information.
 I was tremendously impressed by Ivy Tower when I visited last fall, and it remains the school I would most like to attend.

 Sincerely,